-Poetry Readings. b.
-London, 12th March, 1912.
-First connected with radio when he produced his own play, "Devil's Dyke," 1937.
+b.
+London, 12th Poetry Readings.
+First connected with March, 1912. radio when he produced his own play, "Devil's Dyke," 1937.
 Address: The Manor House, Old Woking, Surrey.
 2623.
 Educated Woking Phone: Brighton and Oxford.
-Toured Australia theatrical company and has appeared at Old Vic and Sadler's Wells.
+Toured Australia with theatrical company and has appeared at Old Vic and Sadler's Wells.
 Has written lyrics for five Novello musicals, "Glamorous Night," "Dancing Years," etc., and has written songs with many famous composers.
-Author of five books of verse, and awarded Hawthornden Prize in 1939 "Penthesperon," a volume of narrative The same year was elected a Fellow of the Royal Society Literature.
+Author of five books of verse, and awarded Hawthornden Prize in 1939 for "Penthesperon," a volume of narrative The same year was elected a poems.
+Fellow of the Royal Society of Literature.
 Served in Royal Artillery and Army Education Corps, 1940-46.
 Recreation: Music.
 Is best known for his poetry programmes such as "Time for Verse" and "Book of Verse," etc.